 This is one of my favorite types of costumes.
 “Lazy” Halloween costumes are when you did around in your closet and create a costume out of something you already own.
 By using your regular clothes, you can save money and maybe even avoid spending any at all.
 I’ve used this trick several times when I’ve been busy and haven’t had time to be creative with my costume idea.

 Take an assessment of your closet, your partner’s closet, or even your roommates closet.
 Glasses, a red striped shirt, and a hat can easily become “Where’s Waldo.”
 A white shirt and tie can be a Mormon missionary.
-A red polo shirt and a pair of khaki pants makes you a Target employee.
+A red polo shirt and a pair of khaki pants make you a Target employee.
 Check out this post on And Then We Saved for more clever ideas.
-If you’re willing to buy a new outfit as long as you can wear it anytime of year, check out these costume ideas.
+If you’re willing to buy a new outfit as long as you can wear it any time of year, check out these costume ideas.

 If you’re willing to spend a little money, but don’t want it to go to waste, a onesie is a great option.
 Onesies have been coming back as a cozy fashion option for adults who need warm PJs on cold winter nights.
 There are hundreds of cute designs available, from animals to mythical creatures.
 Whatever you want to be, you can probably find a onesie for it.
 Prices range between $20 and $60 depending on the quality of the onesie and whether it features a licensed character.